- Construction Estimating Software

 The rear portion of these steep roofs can be built with a shed roof (with a minimum pitch) that allows more head room inside, thus allowing more living space in the upper story or attic.

 Capes usually have shutters and are sided with clapboard or shingles.
-This classic design is very popular in the North Eastern states and because of the steep pitched roof, are better suited for snow than other designs.
+These classic designs are very popular in the North Eastern states and because of the steep pitched roof, are better suited for snow than many other designs.

-Using the cost estimating software found on my cost estimating page, and using Concord NH as the locale, I arrived at an estimated (rough) total cost to build this attractive home of $295,117, or $108 per sq ft of heated living area.
+Using the cost estimating software found on my cost estimating page, and using Concord NH as the locale, I arrived at an estimated (rough) total cost to build this attractive home of $277,189, or $101.46 per sq ft of heated living area.
 This includes permits and utilities, insurance, and a General Contractor markup of $34,782.
-Land and land development are NOT included.
+Land, land development, local impact fees, and other local fees (if any) are NOT included.

 Houseplans.com PLAN 20-996